 “Conservatives can’t even get their foot in the door in a ton of disciplines in the social sciences and humanities unless they completely disguise it and fly under the radar.”

-Most of the professors I interviewed do not openly discuss their political beliefs with their colleagues.
-There is an overwhelming assumption in many departments that every faculty member identifies as left of center.
-“In certain departments, they assume everyone is of the same ideology,” said a professor in the social sciences.
 One professor said that even if he tried to express his conservative views, his colleagues would suffer too much cognitive dissonance to recognize them.
 The assumption that all faculty are liberal has led to open derision and ridicule of Republicans and conservatism, according to a different professor in the social sciences, which has caused a sense of hostility against conservative faculty.

 The inhospitable environment at Wake Forest has stoked the fears of conservative professors.
 Five out of the six professors I interviewed strongly agreed or somewhat agreed that being openly conservative makes it harder to advance in a career in academia.

 Due to these factors, many of these professors have decided to stay in hiding.
 One professor said staying in hiding makes it easier to get hired, “Conservatives can’t even get their foot in the door in a ton of disciplines in the social sciences and humanities unless they completely disguise it and fly under the radar.”
-Another professor believes that disguising his beliefs creates a better work environment,“I would lose harmony and congenitally if I was more open about some of my views.”
+Another professor believes that disguising his beliefs creates a better work environment, “I would lose harmony and congenitally if I was more open about some of my views.”

 One professor has chosen to stay in hiding to avoid association with harmful labels.
 “There are a lot of things people mean when they say are right of center or conservative, and we all don’t mean the same thing by that, which is important to keep in mind,” she said.
-She believes assumptions based on these labels, “really undermine your career opportunites, your ability to lead effectively and to interact well with others and collaborate because people made a whole bunch of assumptions about you.”
+She believes assumptions based on these labels, “really undermine your career opportunities, your ability to lead effectively and to interact well with others and collaborate because people made a whole bunch of assumptions about you.”

 Provost Kersh responded by expressing concern.
 He said, “It’s distressing whenever any member of our community—faculty, staff, or students—feels actively excluded from the intellectual and extracurricular opportunities on our campus.
 In an academic institution, it’s all the more troubling when that apparent exclusion is based on one’s ideas or political views.
 In my formal role—reviewing tenure and promotion cases, for example—I have not experienced department or school colleagues to be punitive in any way based on a candidate’s ideological outlook.”